 The Moray Firth Coastline is a very special place, with its many beautiful beaches, rugged cliffs and harbour towns and villages.

-Moray has a long and often exciting history, and you can visit sites which go back long before even the Romans arrived here – although they only stayed briefly!
+The North East of Scotland has a long and often exciting history, and you can visit sites which go back long before even the Romans arrived here – although they only stayed briefly!
 The Picts have left their mark (indeed, within a stone’s throw of Burghead Cottage), while colourful characters such as the Wolf of Badenoch pepper the medieval period.
 Click here for a very good article about the history of Moray.

 Of course, each of our lovely holiday cottages has its own very particular local context: